 Final Verdict – In this comparison the overall winner is the Sharpmaker.
 Its beginner friendly setup and ease of use make it a better option when compared to the complex design of the Lansky system.

 While Lansky is more versatile, with more sharpening rods and a variety of different angles, the setup is more difficult.
 In the end the ease of use, and the outstanding results give the Sharpmaker the win in my book.

 The Spyderco Sharpmaker is a good choice for the beginner or expert knife owner.
 Not only is it easy to set up and use, the tools provided in the kit make it useful for sharpening not just knives, but a wide variety of tools with different edges.

 The kit includes everything needed to get started and is convenient for routine maintenance or for sharpening even dull or damaged blades.
 The overall quality of the kit makes it a solid choice for anyone looking to maintain their knives.

-- EASY TO USE, OUTSTANDING RESULTS - This has everything necessary to sharpen any type of edged or pointed tool in just a few minutes' time.
-Simply keep the plane of your knife’s blade vertical and draw the edge along each stone to sharpen.
+- Easy-to-Use, Outstanding Results - This has everything necessary to sharpen any type of edged or pointed tool in just a few minutes' time.
+Simply keep the plane of your knife

-- DURABLE DESIGN - The Sharpmaker has an ABS plastic base/storage case and contains keyed holes that accurately set the stones’ sharpening angles at a 30-degrees or 40-degrees.
+- Durable Design - The Sharpmaker has an ABS plastic base/storage case and contains keyed holes that accurately set the stones